sebapersson/PEtab.jl/docs/src/Define_in_julia.md

 1. **Dynamic Model**: You can use either a `ReactionSystem` defined in [Catalyst](https://petab.readthedocs.io/en/latest/) or an `ODESystem` defined in [ModellingToolkit](https://github.com/SciML/ModelingToolkit.jl).
 2. **Observable Formula**: To link the model to the measurement data, you need an observable formula.
 Since real-world data often comes with measurement noise, you also must specify a noise formula and noise distribution.
 This is specified as a `PEtabObservable`.
 3. **Parameters to Estimate**: Typically, you do not want to estimate all model parameters.
 Moreover, sometimes you might want to incorporate prior beliefs by assigning priors to certain parameters.
 Parameter information is provided as a vector of `PEtabParameter`.
 4. **Simulation Conditions**: Measurements are often taken under various experimental conditions, such as different substrate concentrations.
 These experimental conditions typically correspond to model control parameters, like the initial value of a model species.
 You specify these conditions as a `Dict` (see below).
+In case the model only has a single simulation conditions, `simulation_conditions` can be omitted when building the `PEtabModel`.
 5. **Measurement Data**: To calibrate the model, you need measurement data, which should be provided as a `DataFrame`.
 The data format is explained below.

 ## Defining the Dynamic Model